Oxford Brookes has introduced an Academic Advising Strategy that aims to enhance practice, increase engagement and

-The vision for advising at Oxford Brookes is to achieve a high quality and inclusive Academic Advising system which engages students to (pro)actively participate in their own self-development to enable them to become successful learners and graduates.
+The vision for advising at Oxford Brookes is to achieve a high-quality and inclusive academic support system which engages all students to (pro) actively participate in their own self-development so they have every opportunity to benefit from HE.

 Use the following guidance and resources to:

 - identify the key activities of Advising practice including tracking and monitoring student engagement; referral, one to one tutorials;

 Sectoral guidance and resources on tutoring and advising are also included.
 The overall aim is to support you, as an Academic Advisor, to support your students within the context of Brookes’ Academic Guidance Statement which can be found at the top of the Academic policies A-Z list.

 Further information, support and development is provided through the EXPLORE sessions on Academic Advising.

 If you would like to discuss any of this information and guidance further or make any suggestions about updates, please contact Ben Walker at email@example.com

 - What is the role of an Academic Advisor and why is it important?

 - Academic Advising at Oxford Brookes - approach, commitment and principles

 - Connecting, communicating and monitoring progress (including email templates)